Skip to content

 Popular Canopy Bed Types & Materials

-From traditional carved wood to minimalist metal and ceiling-mounted looks, there’s a canopy style for every aesthetic and room size.
+From classic four-poster styles to minimalist metal frames, there’s a canopy bed for every aesthetic.
 Pair your frame with fabrics that match your maintenance comfort.

-- Ceiling-mounted drapes: use rods or tracks for a floating effect without a bulky frame.
+• Ceiling-mounted drapes: create a floating effect without a bulky frame.

-- Boho/DIY canopy: bamboo, reclaimed wood, or curtain rods for relaxed, eclectic spaces.
+• Boho/DIY canopy: use bamboo or reclaimed wood for relaxed, eclectic spaces.

 Example: With 9-foot ceilings, a matte-black metal frame plus gauzy linen panels reads modern yet cozy—and it won’t overwhelm a modest room.